TEXAS | Whooping Cranes & Rio Grande

 - Expertly led by Limosa's top-rated North America specialist, Chris Charlesworth

-Fly London Heathrow-Houston.
-We transfer west, out of town.
+Fly to Houston.
+We transfer west.
 Night Rosenburg

 Brazos Bend and Refugio.
 Night Rockport

 Morning boat trip at Aransas for Whooping Cranes.
 In the afternoon we head south via Tule Lake to the Rio Grande Valley.
-Harlingen (3 nts)
+Harlingen (3 nights)

 We push west (inland) along the Rio Grande Valley, visiting Sabal Palm Sanctuary and Santa Ana National Wildlife Refuge.
-McAllen (2 nts)
+McAllen (2 nights)